ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 <br/> <b>I am on the 2022-23 job market.</b></div>

 <div style="text-align: justify">
 <br/> My research spans economic growth, comparative development, Malthusian dynamics and economic history.
-More specifically, my research centers on understanding the role of institutions and social change in long-run development.
-Another strand of my research studies the co-evolution of economic and demographic forces (Malthusian trap) before the Industrial Revolution.</div>
+More specifically, my research centers on understanding the role of misallocation of factor of production (land and fixed capital) on productivity and long-run development.
+Another strand of my research studies the co-evolution of economic and demographic forces (Malthusian trap) before the Industrial Revolution.
+My research interests also include the historical evolution of access to justice.</div>

 <div style="text-align: justify">
 <br/>I am also currently full-time teaching assistant in economics at the Université Saint-Louis – Bruxelles.</div>